Trail in Stoumont

 Leave the village to rejoin the forest.
 At KM 18.6, turn left and begin the climb towards Stoumont (wide bend on the right).

 The landscape opens up and already the first houses appear (Lodge 7 Hills).
 Turn right onto a path up to a bench offering a splendid viewpoint over Amblève valley and over the land of Golf Champêtre.
 Breathe deeply to approach a last nasty slope which lets you access the lower part of Stoumont village.
-After one hundred meters, go down another little path which winds between the gardens and return to the Tourist Office.
+After one hundred meters, go down another little path which winds between the gardens and return to the Public library.

 Drinks and food required.